 Each set of medical records should be treated as a distinct appendix.
-The volunteer should prepare a coversheet for each set of medical records separated by provider.
-The client's name and Social Security number should be at the top and the middle of the page should have the name of the physician, hospital, or other provider who treated the client and the dates of treatment covered by the records.
-Each page of the record should be bate-stamped/labeled by number in the bottom right corner or the bottom middle of the page.
-Then, when writing the brief, the volunteer should cite to each appendix by page when documenting the existence of symptoms.
+The volunteer should prepare a coversheet naming the physician, hospital, or other provider who treated the client and the dates of treatment covered by the records.
+Each page of the record should be date-stamped.
+Then, when writing the letter brief, the volunteer should cite to each appendix by page when documenting the existence of symptoms.

-To write the brief, the volunteer should study the intake form and notes from the client meetings.
+To write the letter brief, the volunteer should study the intake form and client notes.
 For each symptom mentioned by the client, the volunteer needs to examine the medical records and note places where that symptom or condition is documented.